Abib-ops/Abib/README.txt

 Abib v412.7
 Upgraded various packages associated with requirements.txt.
 These are needed for the pyinstaller build process.
-Git-Hub gave a warning about a security vulnerability:
+GitHub gave a warning about a security vulnerability:
 "setuptools has a path traversal vulnerability in PackageIndex.download that leads to Arbitrary File Write".
 This is now fixed.

 Abib v412.6
 Adjustment to the position of the scripture popup windows to suit